skfarhat/ste-assignment-report/res/code-inspection.md

 1. We create an array of customers with size = MAX_CUSTOMERS = 100.
   * Do we check that number when adding?
 Is it possible to overflow this array?
   * some stuff is not specified as private, protected, public (bad practice).

+2. We never return the Customer object, which is fair maybe we don't want to expose it?
+But anyway, we should be returning something about its ID. --> we have added getIntCurrentCustomerIndex

 ### addCustomer()